chinmayarvind23/AIvaluate/project-plan.md

   4. Should allow admins and users to modify a course and have the changes reflected within 5 seconds
   5. Should allow students to join courses and have the changes reflected within 5 seconds

-**Feature 3: Assignment management (create, modify, delete assignments, upload rubrics and answer keys, AI-powered grading, human review of AI grading)**
+**Feature 3: Assignment management (create, modify, and delete assignments, upload custom rubrics and answer keys, provide AI-powered grading, facilitate human review of AI grading)**
-- Objective: To accomodate for users of different roles (students, instructors, admins) to create, modify, and delete assignments, as well as giving the ability for instructors and admins to upload rubrics and answer keys, and generate automated grades with the help of AI-powered grading, and allowing for instructors and admins to review the grading.
+- Objective: To accomodate for users of different roles (students, instructors, TAs, admins) to create, delete, and modify assignments, and giving instructors and admins a way to upload rubrics with answer keys, generate AI-powered automated grades, and allow for human review in the form of giving instructors and admins a chance to review the grading.
 - Success Criteria:
   1. Should allow for admins and instructors to create, modify and delete assignments and have changes reflected within 5 seconds
   2. Should allow admins, instructors, and TAs to upload rubrics and answer keys for an assignment within 5 seconds